 My concern is that if you have pitting, the pan might be ‘safe’ for now.
 But the question is how long for?
 If the pits get more prominent, wider or deeper without you knowing, at some point you will have a major failure.
 Would your insurance cover a major accident down to pitting of a pan?

-Aside from all the extreme cases, I am not sure frying in a pitted pan will give you the best results.
+Besides all the extreme cases, I am not sure frying in a pitted pan will give you the best results.
 Your oil will definitely spoil a lot faster due to being exposed to the broken down metal, and what we don’t know is how this could impact customers health.

 If you have any pitting or cracks in your pan, call your range manufacturer today.